everythingpython/everythingpython.github.io/_notes/Public/Applications/Leetcode/Leetcode practice - 2.md

 title:
 feed: show
 date: 2024-11-16
+tags:
+  - leetcode
+  - easy
 ---
 I think I'm going to be more regular in trying out Leetcode problems going forward - or grinding Leetcode, as the kids call it these days.
 I'm doing this mainly so my logical skills will stay sharp and I hope to find some nice Python concepts along the way that can then fuel my blog.

 Today I solved one of the easy problems - Finding if there's a duplicate element in a list of numbers.
-This is Leetcode problem # 217 in the #easy category.
+This is [Leetcode problem # 217](https://leetcode.com/problems/contains-duplicate/) in the 'easy' category.

 Now mind you, I did not actually have to find which numbers were duplicate.
 So that was one layer of complexity avoided.